-INTERIOR HEIGHT: Measured from the interior of the floor to the highest interior point of the roof in the camper, regardless of protruding components, rounded down to the nearest inch.
+INTERIOR HEIGHT: Measured from the interior of the floor to the highest interior point of the roof in the camper, regardless of protruding components

-INTERIOR LENGTH: Measured front to rear of interior habitable space, regardless of protruding components, rounded down to the nearest inch.
+INTERIOR LENGTH: Measured front wall to rear wall of interior habitable space, regardless of protruding components.

-INTERIOR WIDTH: Measured from wall to wall inside the unit as the width of interior living space - regardless of protruding components, rounded down to the nearest inch.
+INTERIOR WIDTH: Measured from wall to wall inside the unit as the width of interior living space; regardless of protruding components.

-MODEL: The brand name of the camper.
-(Ex.
-T@B)
+MODEL: The brand name of the trailer/camper.

-OVERALL HEIGHT: Measured from the level ground to the top of the trailer, accounting for all protrusions; rounded up to the nearest whole inch as the minimum height required to fit into an opening.
+OVERALL HEIGHT: Measured from the level ground to the top of the trailer, accounting for all protrusions: rounded up to the nearest whole inch as the minimum height required to fit into an opening.

-OVERALL LENGTH: Measured from tip of the camper equipped with standard equipment, to the rear of the camper, accounting for all protrusions; rounded up to the nearest whole inch as the minimum length required to fit into a space.
+OVERALL LENGTH: Measured from the tip of the camper equipped with standard equipment, to the rear of the camper, accounting for all protrusions; rounded up to the nearest whole inch as the minimum length required to fit into a space.